TradeTrust/documentation/docs/tutorial/decentralised-renderer/decentralised-renderer.md

 ---
 id: decentralised-renderer
-title: Decentralised Renderer
+title: Creating a Custom Decentralised Renderer
-sidebar_label: Decentralised Renderer
+sidebar_label: Creating a Custom Decentralised Renderer
 ---

 OA documents are both readable by machines as well as by humans.
 Every OA document file is stored in a `.json` format, allowing any application to process the content within.
 To present the data file in a human-readable format, a renderer needs to be written.